ASK THE EXPERT: Maintaining Camper Seals

 Today’s “Ask the Expert” article is on how to maintain your camper seals.
 Beyond a doubt, camper seal maintenance is in the top five most asked maintenance questions we get at TCM.
 To help us get a definitive answer on this important issue, we talked to Mike Kernagis, Service Manager at Palomino RV.

-Tom Noirot, Service Technican at Palomino RV and Mike Kernagis, Service Manager at Palomino RV
+Tom Noirot, Service Technican and Mike Kernagis, Service Manager at Palomino RV

 We met Mike in the Palomino RV front lobby at 7:30am.
 Mike greeted us and walked us to the service bay at the far end of the Palomino RV complex.
 There we met Tom Noirot, Service Technician, who brought in a Palomino Maverick 8801 hard side camper and a Palomino Bronco 1251 for our seal maintenance article.
 Tom has been in the RV service industry for seventeen years and Mike has seven years of RV service experience.
 They have sealed hundreds if not thousands of truck campers.